Chamber concert Theater im Delphi

 Marie Luise Werneburg

-Marie Luise Werneburg - soprano
+Marie Luise Werneburg - Soprano

 Soprano Marie Luise Werneburg grew up in a Dresden parsonage full of art, music and literature.